Tarrin376/Real-time-Order-Book-Simulator/README.md

 > npm run dev
 ```

-### 5. Go to http://localhost:9000 and you should see the application running live!
+### 5. Open [Frontend](http://localhost:9000) and you should see the application running live! (give it a few seconds to establish WebSocket connections, Kafka broker connections, etc)